The Pediatric Infectious Diseases Fellowship includes 12 months of intensive clinical training and 24 months of clinical or laboratory-based research.

 At Mayo Clinic, we believe research experience is integral to the training of an academic pediatric infectious diseases specialist.

-The Mayo Graduate School course "Practical Aspects of Research with Pediatric and Adolescent Subjects" meets for one hour every other week from January to June.
-This excellent course is required for first-year pediatric infectious diseases fellows in order to prepare them for their research years.
+The Mayo Graduate School course "Principles and Practices of Pediatric Research" meets for one hour every other week from January to June.
+This course is required for first-year pediatric infectious diseases fellows to prepare them for their research years.

-You will have the opportunity to choose between two tracks.
+You have the opportunity to choose between two tracks:

 - Patient-oriented or epidemiologic research.
-If you are interested in patient-oriented or epidemiologic research, you are encouraged to complete a master's degree through the National Institutes of Health (NIH)-funded Clinical Research Training Program.
+If you are interested in patient-oriented or epidemiologic research, you are encouraged to complete a postdoctoral master's degree through the Center for Clinical and Translational Science (CCaTS).
 Epidemiologic research has focused on community-acquired respiratory infections, nosocomial infections (including Clostridium difficile) and tuberculosis.

 Your research will lead to the development of a presentation at a national meeting and the preparation of a manuscript for publication in a peer-reviewed journal.
-This qualifies you to sit for the Pediatric Infectious Diseases examination through the American Board of Pediatrics.
+This qualifies you to sit for the Subboard of Pediatric Infectious Diseases examination through the American Board of Pediatrics.

-Fellows take call from home on the evenings/weekends that they are assigned to the hospital service.
-Fellows will take call one weekend per month during second and third years when not on hospital service.
+Fellows take call from home on the evenings and weekends that they are assigned to the hospital service.
+Fellows take call one weekend a month during their second and third years when not on hospital service.